Auschwitz commemoration: Holocaust survivors and world leaders gather for 75th anniversary | DW | 27.01.2020

 'Truth about the Holocaust must not die'

-The commemoration will be hosted by Polish President Andrzej Duda, although the main speeches at the event will be given by Holocaust survivors.
+Polish President Andrzej Duda is hosting the commemoration, although the main speeches at the event are set to be delivered by Holocaust survivors.

 Read more: Auschwitz's harrowing history